lanl/BEE/doc/User Guide for BeeFlow.md

 ![](https://raw.githubusercontent.com/lanl/BEE_Private/add-beeflow-user-doc/doc/figures/vpic-dag.jpg?token=ABmT_VJBo415AVrpAecBlSiSrPswgCzcks5bGBqewA%3D%3D)

 We first need to prepare a beefile and run script for each task in the workflow.
-The beefiles and run scripts referred to in this example can be found in `examples/bee-composer-example/blast`.
+The beefiles and run scripts referred to in this example can be found in `examples/bee-composer-example/vpic-paraview`.
 Then we compose the beeflow file.

 We use the filesystem (disk-based) to share data between VPIC and ParaView server.
-The ParaView client runs on the user's local machine, so it is should be started manually and not included in BeeFlow orchestration.
+The ParaView client runs on the local machine, so it is should be started manually and not included in BeeFlow orchestration.
 The beeflow file is:

 ````
 {